 By: Courtney Newman

 It’s pumpkin season, which is my favorite season of the year!
 While all the adorable fall decor and autumnal vibes with hayrides, scarecrows, and apple cider donuts are bales of fun, I also look forward to it being SPOOKY season.
-We are approaching Halloween, so what better time to explore a few weirdly cool science experiments with our kids?
-Even if you don’t care for Halloween, you can still enjoy these crazy and startling projects!
+We are approaching Halloween, so what better time to explore a few spooky science experiments with our kids?
+Even if you don’t care for Halloween, you can still enjoy these crazy and startling Halloween science experiments!

-While certain science experiments are pretty common (erupting volcanoes, boiling saltwater, & DIY slime ring a bell?), I specifically looked for unique, out-of-this-world projects for this post.
+While certain Halloween science experiments are pretty common (erupting volcanoes, boiling saltwater, & DIY slime ring a bell?), I specifically looked for unique, out-of-this-world projects for this post.
 These strange science projects will hopefully have your kids howling with fun, and what better way to learn science?!
-So, let’s grab our goggles, a few household items, and dive into these creative ideas.
+So, let’s grab our goggles, a few household items, and dive into these Halloween science ideas.

 Thankfully, prior to high school, most science projects only require items we usually have on-hand or can grab with a quick trip to the local store.
 I love these practical and easy projects, and I think they are some of the most exciting, truth be told.
 We would never expect the combination of such common items to produce such crazy results!
 All the credit goes to Pinterest and fellow bloggers for their ingenious Halloween science experiments!